ivanpanshin/hist_cancer/README.md

 ```

 ## Pretrained models
-You can download pretrained model that used for my final model from [link](https://www.kaggle.com/pudae81/understandingclouds1stplaceweights)
+You can download pretrained model that were used for my final model from [link](https://www.kaggle.com/pudae81/understandingclouds1stplaceweights)
 ```
 $ mkdir -p weights
 $ bash download_pretrained.sh